Limitations

 When a recorded program executes the clone system call to create a new process (for example, using the fork() or vfork() C library functions), the Undo Engine keeps recording the parent process, but the child process runs unimpeded without being recorded.

-This means that, when using the LiveRecorder API, the child (forked) process must call undolr_start() to be recorded. live-record and UDB cannot record the child process automatically.
+When using the LiveRecorder API, the child process must call undolr_start() to be recorded.
+When using the LiveRecorder tool, the --record-on program:PATTERN option causes any descendant process whose name matches PATTERN to be recorded.
+UDB cannot record the child process automatically.

 SIGKILL